TheManOfficial/tms-ollama-ui/README.md

 * Image processing for multimodal models.
 * Image generation (Possibly using InvokeAI?)
 * Fix Bootstrap UI engine by switching to only CSS for theming.
-* Native apps through TAURI
+* Native apps through Electron

 ## Usage